 They assembled a team of volunteers to manage the campaign's communications with support from the diocesan staff.
 One member drafted a script and another recruited ministry leaders for on-camera roles.
 Pooling their contacts and their creativity, they managed to find a young videographer who would work quickly and cheaply in exchange for the exposure his budding business would get at diocesan convention.

 Within seven days of script approval, they had a final cut.

-And how has their work paid off?
-In a diocese of 66 congregations, 45 have already requested DVDs according to Communications Team Chair Alice Keenan, and the video has received hundreds of hits on YouTube.
-As the campaign shifted to the parish fundraiser phase, diocesan employees set up a display in their lobby where campaign workers can pick up a video, flyers, and other materials.
-With the summer season just beginning in the North Carolina mountains, the campaign has raised 80% of their goal.
+And how did their work pay off?
+In a diocese of 66 congregations, 45 requested DVDs according to the Communications Team Chair and the video received hundreds of hits on YouTube.
+As the campaign shifted to the parish fundraiser phase, diocesan employees set up a display in their lobby where campaign workers could pick up a video, flyers, and other materials.
+With the summer season just beginning in the mountains, the campaign had raised 80% of their goal.